 Morning: Get your Blood Pumping

 Get an invigorating start to your day on the Blackcomb Ascent Trails.
 How high up you can go will depend on the snow conditions but you can start out on Little Burn keep on to Big Burn and then Heart Burn if you choose – just be aware that the lifts are no longer running so you’ll get your cardio up and down.
-For a hearty post-burn brunch, Elements won’t let you down.
+For a hearty post-burn brunch, Stonesedge Kitchen won’t let you down.

 Early Afternoon: Soak at the Scandinave Spa

-The Scandinave Spa is a true oasis, with the pools and relaxation areas beautifully integrated into the forest makes you feel immersed in nature.
+The Scandinave Spa is a true oasis and a must for any Whistler retreat, with the pools and relaxation areas beautifully integrated into the forest makes you feel immersed in nature.
 Follow the traditional Finnish hydrotherapy cycle of hot-cold-relax for the authentic experience.
 Go just for the baths or take advantage of the Serenity Package for the full spa experience including Swedish massage and healthy lunch at their on-site café.
 Take a moment before you leave to re-hydrate with the lemon and cucumber water in the lounge area, this is a great time to pull out your journal and reflect on your time in silence.

 Late Afternoon: Time to Learn